bminer/module-concat/README.md

 - `files` - An Array of files included in the project
 - `addonsExcluded` - An Array of files excluded from the project because they are native C/C++ add-ons.
+- `unresolvedModules` - An Array of modules that could not be included in the project because they could not be found.
+Each element in the Array is an Object containing these properties:
+	- `parent` - the full path of the file containing the require expression
+	- `module` - the name or path to the module that could not be found

 **`modConcat(entryModule, outputPath, [options, cb])`**